SausageTaste/DGU2020_COVID_front/README.md

 # How to build

 1. Make sure npm is installed
-1. Open terminal with the repo root folder as the current working directory
+1. Open a terminal with the repo root folder as the current working directory
 1. Execute following commands
     * `npm install`
     * `npm start`